mightbesimon-archive/vscode-deodorant/README.md

 ## Acknowledgements

-James Finnie-Ansley for his work on qChecker.
+James Finnie-Ansley for their work on qChecker.